 While we understand the temptation to purchase one of these higher-priced tickets to ensure you have a ticket in hand, unless you are passionate about supporting art, we recommend you find a ticket through other means.
 In our experience, people who really want to go to Burning Man and work at it a bit can always find a ticket.

-Burning Man offers approximately 4,500 tickets at a discounted price of $210 through its Low Income Ticket Program for people who can’t afford the regularly-priced tickets.
+Burning Man offers approximately 5,000 tickets at a discounted price of $225 through its Ticket Aid Program for people who can’t afford the regularly-priced tickets.
 Proof of income is required.

 Theme Camps, Mutant Vehicles, and Art Projects

-To say thank you to theme camps, mutant vehicle crew, and art installation teams for what they bring to the event, Burning Man allocates a significant amount of guaranteed tickets and vehicle passes to these efforts (32,000 tickets and 15,000 vehicle passes) through two Directed Group Sales.
+To say thank you to theme camps, mutant vehicle crew, and art installation teams for what they bring to the event, Burning Man allocates a significant amount of guaranteed tickets and vehicle passes to these efforts (30,000 tickets and 10,000 vehicle passes) through two Steward Sales.

 Many of these efforts reward their hardest-working volunteers with the opportunity to purchase tickets and vehicle passes from their allocations from Burning Man.
 So, network with these local camps, vehicle projects, and art efforts.
 Volunteering for these efforts is its own reward, but it also might result in access to tickets.